synapse-2/XGIMI_ALEXA_INTEGRATION/README.md

 The code uses one ESP32S3 Arduino chips to simultaneously do Wi-Fi and Bluetooth connections.
 Apprently coexistance works GREAT  https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-guides/coexist.html

-For coexistance to work wifi is run on core 1, Bluetooh on code 0.
-Arduino is run on code 1 and Rtos oncores 0 and 1 We should put all web checks for activity polling functions in one thread, too may tasks and performnce is impacted.
+For coexistance to work:
+* Wifi and all apps logic is run on core 1, Bluetooh on code 0.
+* Arduino is run on code 1
+* Rtos oncores 0 and 1
+* We should put all web checks for activity polling functions in one thread, too may tasks and performnce is impacted.
 Refer to the loop() function

-Threre is a ring buffer between the cores for communication.
+### Threre is a ring buffer between the cores for communication.

 ## THE LIB MUST BE COMPILED with GNU++23
-You must see "- toolchain-xtensa-esp-elf @ 14.2.0+20241119" or above in the build output If you want to use the old platfromm code then refactor the code to NOT use "magic_enum" embedded lib (from: https://github.com/Neargye/magic_enum)
+You must see "- toolchain-xtensa-esp-elf @ 14.2.0+20241119" or above in the build output If you want to use the old platfrom code then refactor the code to NOT use "magic_enum" embedded lib (from: https://github.com/Neargye/magic_enum)

 If you want to change the sdkconfig options then use the "pio run -t menuconfig" command in the PlatfromCIO Core CLI window.